How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Step 2: Book appointment

-- Often faster than NHS GPs
+- Often faster than public healthcare

-- Many have extended hours
+- Many have extended hours during exam periods

 - Some offer same-day appointments